donno2048/printable/README.md

 ## TODO

-- remove `ret` at the end of the executable
+Remove `ret` at the end of the executable
-- embed jumps in the buffer so the input size won't have any requirement

 ## Note